DusanSavic1277/Bachelor-thesis/README.md

 - BufferedImage sprite and tile rendering
 - Clip(javax.sound.sampled) sound and music
 - Object Oriented Programming (OOP)

-> No external libraries or game engines were used.
+(No external libraries or game engines were used)

 ##Features
 - Main menu(New Game/Quit)